Home Loan Basics: Bank Loans vs HDB Loans

 • Must dispose of private residential property more than 30 months before the HDB loan application

-• Buyers are only eligible for 2 HDB Home loans in lifetime (may not apply for a 3rd)
+• Buyers are only eligible for 2 HDB Home loans in lifetime (not eligible for a 3rd HDB loan)

 Bank Loans

-Bank mortgage loans offer borrowers more affordable and more flexible loans compared to HDB home loans.
-Between more competitive rates and fewer eligibility requirements, these mortgages may be preferable to homeowners.
+Bank mortgage loans offer borrowers more flexible loans compared to HDB home loans.
+Given the fewer eligibility requirements, these mortgages may be preferable to some homeowners.

 Pros and Cons of Bank Loans

-The most important difference between the two loan types is that home loans from banks tend to be less expensive than HDB loans.
-Because the current HDB concessionary rate is 2.6%, borrowers can save tens of thousands of dollars by choosing a more competitive rate from one of Singapore's top banks.
-While bank rates tend to change more frequently than the HDB concessionary interest rate, most banks allow borrowers to refinance at more competitive rates every few years.
-This can negate the benefit of a fixed HDB loan interest rate and is quite common in Singapore.
+The most important difference between the two loan types is that home loans from banks rates are currently more expensive than HDB loans.
+That being said, bank rates tend to change more frequently than the HDB concessionary interest rate, and most banks allow borrowers to refinance at more competitive rates every few years.
+This could in the long run negate the benefit of a fixed HDB loan interest rate.

 Home Loan Calculator